The following Officers were recorded as members of the 140th Regiment Royal Artillery in March 1940

 Croix De Guerre Nominations, 1943

-Bombardier JE Perry, Lance Sgt Healre and Gunner WL Morgan were nominated for a Croix De Guerre by the Free French military authorities in Algiers.
+Bombardier JE Perry, Lance Sgt Hearle and Gunner WL Morgan were nominated for a Croix De Guerre by the Free French military authorities in Algiers.

 Croix de Guerre awards 1943